We have started the Analyse Phase in the previous chapter and we saw the high-level roadmap.

 I appreciated everyone for the achieved milestone.

-The next step is to score each of the causes for the length of time between the occurrence of the cause till its detection.
+The next step is to score each of the causes for the length of time between the cause’s occurrence till its detection.
 The lengthier the duration higher will be the detection score.
 We can also consider this score as ‘Control Score’ because we assess our process against whether it has sufficient controls to check or detect the occurrence of potential causes.

 What is FMA?

 Ben was curious.
-His tilted head with shrunken eyes and broad forehead showed that he was unable to resist asking a question.
+His tilted head with shrunken eyes and broad forehead showed that he could not resist asking a question.
 So, I invited him, “Ben, do you have a question?”.

 He opened up immediately, “Kannan!
 I do not get this right.
 Why are we going to rate all these ‘potential causes’ in the analyse phase using FMEA? or we are going to do it for root causes?
 Because you said, the objective is to prioritise root cause”.